amitmse/in_Python_/Neural Network/README.md

 # Neural Networks

- 	It is basically taking logistic regression (or any other) and repeating it at more than one times.
+ 	It uses logistic regression (or any other) and repeating it more than one times.
-	In logistic regression, there are only two layes=rs input and output but in neural network, there is at least one hidden layer between input and output layer.
+	In logistic regression, there are only two layers input and output but in neural network, there is at least one hidden layer between input and output layer.